mahak9882/handWrittenDetector/README.md

-# handWrittenDetector
-a program that helps in successfully helps in detecting the handwritten text
 # Word Segmentation with Scale Space Technique

 The algorithm takes an **image containing words as input** and **outputs the detected words**.